pegros/PEG_CRMA/help/sfpegMassActionCmp.md

 }
 ```

-*
-    * the `Action Label`,  `Action Title` and `Action Message` properties define the main action
+The `Action Label`, `Action Title` and `Action Message` properties then enables to set the main action
-    button label and the title and help message of the displayed action popup.
+button label and define the title and help message of the displayed action popup.

-*
-    * the `Display Actions` define the set of _local_ actions to be provided in addition to the main one, as
+At last, the `Display Actions` property defines the set of _[local]({#LocalAction})_ actions to be provided
-    a stringified JSON list of action configuration objects, consisting in:
+in addition to the main one, as a stringified JSON list of action configuration objects, consisting in:
     * a `label` for button display and `name` for action unique identification
     * a `title` and `message` for the action popup header title and main message
     * a `type`, i.e. `update` for field updates on the selected rows or `reset` to reset the selected
     rows to their orginal states
     * `status`, `icon` and `color` (optional) properties to update the corresponding technical fields
     * a `form` to define the content of the action popup form in terms of fields proposed for user input
     (see main action section below for more details)
     * a `template` to define the set of fields to be set/updated on the selected rows as well as the
     origin of their values (see main action section below for more details)
+For the last two properties, please refer to the [main action](#ActionConfig) section for details
+as configuration principles are identical.

-The following configuration examples defines 3 actions, the first resetting the selected records,
+The following configuration example defines 3 actions,
+* the first resetting the selected records,
-the second simply updating the technical status of the selected rows (to a fixed custom _excluded_ value),
+* the second simply updating the technical status of the selected rows (to a fixed custom _excluded_ value),
-the last updating the _Subject_ of selected records with the Name entered in a form (and updating the
+* the last updating the _Subject_ of selected records with the Name entered in a form (and updating the
 status to _updated_ value)

 ```